 Keep in mind that I’ve only just covered the surface of the novel, as there is so much more here that is best left up for you to discover.
 I felt as if I could visualize each one of these characters a great deal, like a film was playing in my head as I desperately battled sleep in an attempt to reveal it’s conclusion.

-While a spin-off to American Gods might have been something of a weird notion for Gaiman, (we’d think he’d been running out of tricks after that one) Anansi Boys proves to be just as good and completely unique in it’s own right.
-I’ve never read anything quite like it and it definitely back’s King’s statement that “[Gaiman] is, simply put, a treasure-house of story, and we are lucky to have him in any medium.”
+While a spin-off to American Gods might have been something of a weird notion for Gaiman, (we’d think he’d been running out of tricks after that one) Anansi Boys proves to be just as good and completely unique in its own right.
+I’ve never read anything quite like it and it definitely backs King’s statement that “[Gaiman] is, simply put, a treasure-house of story, and we are lucky to have him in any medium.”
 With Stephen King marketing your book for you, how could it not turn into a success?
 Also, the release of the American Gods TV series is also sure to bring in additional readers eager to learn more about the world that Gaiman has constructed.

 I would consider Neil Gaiman’s Anansi Boys a definite recommend to anyone who is looking for something entirely unique and entirely off-the-collar from the normal gamut of American literature.
 At the very least; it’s not something that you’re going to forget anytime soon, that’s for sure.
 It’ll also change your mind about Gaiman, as he is not just a children’s author (most notably famous for Coraline) and has the capability to write some rather saucy adult novels as well.